someinfo/someinfo.github.io/_posts/2023-03-2-TekReckoning.md

 # Chapter IV: The Revelation

 On February 6, shortly after TekDek's extensive display of delusion, I emailed Daniel and asked for the chat logs.
 As shown and discussed in the previous two chapters, TekDek was *"200% certain"* that he had warned me *"5+ times, at least,"* prior to the Lehxus rain.
-It was ~10 days before the golden opportunity to lock in a bet, meaning that it was 10 days before I agreed to place a bet for "multiple" warnings (I.e., 2+, not 5+), within 30 days of the mute (and not *"just days"*).
+It was ~10 days before the golden opportunity to lock in a bet; **10 days *before* I agreed to place a bet** for *"multiple"* warnings (I.e., 2+ and not *"5+"*), within the *30* days that preceded the mute (and not *"just days"*).

-Already then I was very certain that he had not warned me.
+Already then I was very certain that he had not warned me even once.
 In fact, I was so certain, that I did not ask Daniel for the logs of just a week or two prior to the mute (which, at the time, would have sufficed to prove TekDek wrong), but for a whole **31** days.

 I received the chat log file ~14 hours later.